Pump Return, ProtoMAX®

 WARNING Watch Hands and Fingers

-Keep the motor guards in position at all times during operation.
-Keep hands way from belts and pulleys when doing maintenance.
+Always keep the motor guards in position during operation.
+Keep hands away from belts and pulleys during maintenance and service.

 Electrostatic Discharge